‘Belcutha’ 2-4 Victoria St, Strathfield

 The house is Inter-War Georgian Revival set within formal gardens.

-Searl was the son of Frederick Searl Senior, founder of Searl’s Florists and Nursery, a famous Sydney based business.
+Searl was the son of Frederick Searl Senior, founder of Searl’s Florists and Nursery, a well known Sydney based business.
 His father Frederick Searl Snr was a resident of Strathfield and died at his home ‘Blair Athol’ in 1920.
 Searl Snr commenced the business in the 1850s in store in the old city markets (now the QVB building in Sydney) selling flowers, plants and seeds.

 He was joined by his two sons, Fred Jnr and John and the family started a nursery business, growing their own flowers and plants at their Botany nursery.
 Over time, Searls established specialist nurseries including a Kentia palm nursery on Norfolk Island and a cold climate seed and bulb farm in the Southern Highlands.
 The Searls flower shop in King Street Sydney was an institution.